-This info on how to salt your food is intended to help you when cooking without a recipe.
+This info on how to salt your food is meant to help you when cooking without a recipe.
 When you bake or follow a recipe, the exact amount of salt is usually listed.
-But when you roast a chicken, boil pasta, saute vegetables or cook rice you don’t necessarily have a recipe in front of you.
+But when you roast a chicken, boil pasta, sauté vegetables or cook rice you don’t necessarily have a recipe in front of you.

 Salt is one of the most important flavor components in cooking.
 Unless you’re working with a processed food or ingredient (like soy sauce, mustard or hot sauce), knowing how to salt your food is KEY to making your food taste better.
 The bonus is that salt is the most inexpensive way to make your food taste better!
 See my post on How to Make Food Taste Better for the basics of balancing flavors.

 This is not meant to make your food taste salty!
 I do not advocate for very salty tasting food at all.
 Adding just the RIGHT amount of salt brings out the flavors in the dish.

 Add salt BEFORE cooking your food.
 This way, the salt absorbs into the ingredient while it’s cooking and is flavored on more than just the surface.
 It’s the same idea as marinating foods before you cook them.

 If you are able to, proteins really benefit from sitting for a while with the salt on them.